betaglot/plantabeta/docs/guide/Why/LearningCurve.md

 :::

-## Decrease the time it takes to train a RookiePlanter
+## Decrease the time it takes to train a NovicePlanter

-[InsertDiagram] Horizontal Timeline of Rookie Season
+[InsertDiagram] Horizontal Timeline of Novice Season

-- Rookies usually take about a month before they can consistently plant a the same rate as experienced Planters.
+- Novices usually take about a month before they can consistently plant a the same rate as experienced Planters.
 - Make the learning process more intense and shorter.
 - Learn as much as possible during the days leading up to the season start.
 - Lay the theoretical foundations before practicing planting in the field.